-The COVID-19 pandemic hit the care sector hard and we were not immune to this.
-The commitment, hard work and care displayed by our employees during what was the most challenging period in our history was exceptional and we are extremely grateful for their support during the past 18 months.
-We would also like to thank a number of our local authority partners who worked with and for us in obtaining grant support from central government in order to assist us with infection control and testing measures designed to minimise the spread of the virus and keep our employees and residents safe.
-This included upgrades to our IT network and hardware to allow multiple video calls across the network between residents and their relatives during lockdown in addition to upgrading our outdoor spaces and building secure visiting pods to facilitate visiting when possible.
+The COVID-19 pandemic continued to hit the care sector hard and we were not immune to this.
+The continued commitment, hard work and dedication displayed by our employees was exceptional and we are extremely grateful for their continued support.
+We would also like to thank a number of our local authority partners who worked with and for us in obtaining additional grant support from central government in order to assist us with infection control and testing measures designed to minimise the spread of the virus and keep our employees and residents safe.